Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In this code.
-I will make it that you can create any 5D set you like.
+I will make it that you can create any 5D set you like in this code.
 At the end of the code.
 Each number is subtract into the previous.

 <br /><br />